furqon3009/SFTSDA/README.md

-# TFDA
+# SFTFDA
-Time-Frequency Domain Adaptation (TFDA) approach addressing the absence of source-domain samples in the time-series unsupervised domain adaptation problems.
+Source-Free Time-Series Domain Adaptation (SFTSDA) approach addressing the absence of source-domain samples in the time-series unsupervised domain adaptation problems.

 The code is based on the MAPU framework that taken from [github.com/mohamedr002/MAPU_SFDA_TS](https://github.com/mohamedr002/MAPU_SFDA_TS)

 ## Abstract
 <img src="SFTSDA.png" width="500">
-The issue of source-free time-series domain adaptations still gains scarce research attentions.
-On the other hand, existing approaches rely solely on time-domain features ignoring frequency components.
-This paper proposes Time Frequency Domain Adaptation (TFDA), a novel approach to address the absence of source-domain samples in the time-series unsupervised domain adaptation problems.
-TFDA is developed with a dual branch network structure fully utilizing both time and frequency features in delivering final predictions.
-It induces pseudo-labels based on a neighborhood concept where predictions of a sample group are aggregated to generate reliable pseudo labels.
-The concept of contrastive learning is carried out in both time and frequency domains with pseudo-label information and a negative pair exclusion strategy to make valid neighborhood assumptions.
-In addition, the time-frequency consistency technique is proposed using the self-distillation strategy while the uncertainty reduction strategy is implemented to alleviate uncertainties due to the domain shift problem.
-Last but not least, the curriculum learning strategy is integrated to combat noisy pseudo labels.
-Our experiments demonstrate the advantage of our approach over prior arts with noticeable margins in benchmark problems.
+More research attention is still required for source-free time-series domain adaptations.
+However, current approaches rely on a simple pseudo-labelling strategy and require early memorization of noisy pseudo-labels.
+This study introduces Source-Free Time-Series Domain Adaptation as a new method to tackle the absence of source-domain samples in unsupervised time-series domain adaptation issues.
+SFTSDA utilizes a neighborhood pseudo-labelling approach that takes into account the predictions of a sample group when generating pseudo-labels.
+Additionally, it is trained to minimize contrastive loss so that samples of the same class are close to each other while those of different classes are far apart.
+An uncertainty reduction strategy is implemented to alleviate prediction uncertainties resulting from domain shifts.
+Lastly, curriculum learning strategy and the mean teacher framework are developed to address the issue of noisy pseudo-labels.
+Our experiments demonstrate the superiority of our approach over previous methods in benchmark problems with significant improvements.

 ## Requirmenets:
 - Python3